 ETS Commissioning — From Wired Bus to Working System

 A wired KNX installation does nothing until it is commissioned.
-Commissioning assigns each device a unique physical address, downloads the application programme into each device, and creates the group addresses that link inputs (switches, sensors) to outputs (actuators, dimmers, gateways).
+Commissioning assigns each device a unique physical address, downloads the application program into each device, and creates the group addresses that link inputs (switches, sensors) to outputs (actuators, dimmers, gateways).
 This is done in ETS — Engineering Tool Software — produced and licensed by the KNX Association.

 10 · Building Automation